GSA/wp2030-microsite/pages/offerings/federal-coworking.md

 * A professional working environment for remote employees who need a secure work space or meeting venue outside of their homes.
 * Savings to taxpayers, smaller environmental footprint, and reduced operating costs for federal agencies from using  space in existing federal facilities.

-## Coworking helps you deliver your mission

-By sharing amenities and space, federal agencies make the most effective use of government-owned real estate.

-Federal coworking spaces offer these benefits:
-* Another option for your federal employees to meet, connect, and foster collaboration.
-* Move-in-ready spaces conducive to cross-government collaboration.
-* Professional working environment for remote employees who need a secure work space or meeting venue outside of their homes.
-* Savings to taxpayers, smaller environmental footprint, and reduced operating costs for federal agencies due to use of space in existing federal facilities.

 ## Share your feedback

 Not ready to come to a site yet?
 We still want to hear what you think about federal coworking.